algosup/2024-2025-project-4-web-fpga-team-1/functionalSpecifications.md

 1. 2D floorplan Visualization:

-   * Develop a graphical representation of the FPGA layout, displaying the arrangement of basic elements (BELs) and their interconnections.
+   * Develop a graphical representation of the **FPGA layout**, displaying the arrangement of basic elements (BELs) and their interconnections.
-   * Ensure the layout accurately reflects the post-synthesis and place-and-route (P&R) design.
+   * Ensure the layout accurately **reflects** the post-synthesis and place-and-route (P&R) design.

 <br>

 2. Signal Propagation Simulation:

-   * Integrate a timing simulator to visualize the propagation of electrical signals within the FPGA with an animation.
+   * Integrate a timing simulator to **visualize** the propagation of clock signals within the FPGA with an animation.
-   * Use a testbench and timing netlist, both written in Verilog, to drive the simulation and demonstrate signal behavior over time.
+   * Use a testbench and timing netlist, both written in Verilog, to drive the simulation and **demonstrate signal** behavior over time.

 <br>

 3. Double Interface:

-   * An a web interface used by a student to interact with the webpage to explore and understand what append in the system.
+   * A web interface is used by a student to interact with the webpage to **explore** and **understand** what happens in the system.
-   * A backend interface used by a teacher to give a script to the program to train the student with the web interface.
+   * A backend interface is used by a teacher to give a script to the program to train the student with the web interface.

 <br>

 4. Interactive User Interface:

-   * Create an intuitive web interface that allows users to interact with the FPGA layout and observe signal propagation.
+   * Create an **intuitive** web interface that allows users to interact with the FPGA layout and observe signal propagation.
-   * Include controls for starting, pausing, and resetting the simulation, as well as options to inspect signal states at specific points in time.
+   * Include controls for **starting**, **pausing**, and **resetting** the simulation, as well as options to inspect signal states at specific points in time.

 <br>

 5. Educational Features:

-   * Implement features that enhance learning, such as tooltips, annotations, and step-by-step guides to explain FPGA concepts and signal behavior.
+   * Implement features that enhance learning, such as tooltips, annotations to explain FPGA concepts and signal behavior.
-   * Provide options for users to load different FPGA designs and testbenches to explore various scenarios.
+   * Provide options for users to **load different FPGA designs** and testbenches to explore various scenarios.

 <br>

 6. Technical Requirements:

-    * Ensure the web interface is compatible with modern web browsers and responsive to different screen sizes.
+    * Ensure the web interface is **compatible** with modern **web browsers** and responsive to different screen sizes.
     * Optimize performance to handle complex FPGA designs and real-time signal propagation simulations.
-    * Implement security measures to protect user data and ensure the integrity of the simulation environment.
+    * **If it share on the web**, implement security measures to protect user data and ensure the integrity of the simulation environment.

 <br>